ClickHouse/adsb.exposed/README.md

 ### Database and Queries

 The database is pretty small by ClickHouse standards.
-It has 44.47 billion rows in the `planes_mercator` table as of Mar 29th 2024 and continuously updated with the new records.
+It has 44.47 billion rows in the `planes_mercator` table as of Mar 29th, 2024, and is continuously updated with new records.
 It takes 1.6 TB of disk space.

 The table schema is as follows (you can read it in the [setup.sql](https://github.com/ClickHouse/adsb.exposed/blob/main/setup.sql) source):
 ```